 When creating automated tests for your application or modules, you need to be able to mock user events.
 The DOM supports creating native events that behave essentially the same as user generated events, though without the associated browser default behaviors (e.g. following a link on click).

-module adds the Y.Event.simulate
+The event-simulate module adds the Y.Event.simulate method for

 working with raw DOM nodes, but for most cases, the

-module is the right choice, since it allows you
+node-event-simulate module is the right choice, since it allows you

-to call the simulate
+to call the simulate method directly from the Node.

 There are seven mouse events that can be simulated:

-Each event is fired by calling simulate()
+Each event is fired by calling simulate() and passing in two

 arguments: the type of event to fire and an optional object specifying